 - You then make weekly adjustments to the allowed time in bed, depending on the time spent asleep.
 (You need to keep on with the sleep diary.)

 - When 90% of the time spent in bed is spent asleep, then the allowed time spent in bed is increased by 15 minutes, by going to bed 15 minutes earlier.
 In the above example, you would then go to bed at 12.45 am.

 - Adjustments are made each week until you are sleeping for a longer length most nights.

-Paradoxical intention This involves staying passively awake, avoiding any intention to fall asleep.
-Its use is limited to people who have trouble getting to sleep (but not maintaining sleep).
+Paradoxical intention.
+This involves staying passively awake, avoiding any intention to fall asleep.
+It is used for people who have trouble getting to sleep (but not maintaining sleep).

 What about sleeping tablets?

 Sleeping tablets are not usually advised